 Should you decide to go for a high-end tile roof, a premium clay tile roof on a similarly-sized home, could cost as much as $45,000 to $65,000 to install.

 Before you can install clay or concrete tile roof, it is best to have your home inspected by an engineer to ensure it can hold the extra weight that comes with standard concrete and clay material.

 While asphalt shingles weigh about 250 to 400 lbs. per square (100 sq. ft.), concrete tips the scale at 950 to 1200 pounds per square, so up to 5 times the weight.

 Therefore, unless your roof frame was specifically designed to carry the weight of heavy tiles, it will likely require structural reinforcement.

 But the benefits are enormous.
 At the top is longevity.
-Clay and concrete will last a good 50 years minimum, and exceeding 100 years is certainly possible with proper installation.
-To get the kind of longevity tiles are capable of providing, you will need to hire an experienced tile roofer.
+Clay and concrete will last a good 50 years minimum and exceeding 100 years is certainly possible with proper installation.
+To get the kind of longevity tiles can provide, you will need to hire an experienced tile roofer.

-Allowing a handyman to do the job will might help save some money upfront, but this might lead to problems later on.
+Allowing a handyman to do the job will might help save some money upfront, but this might lead to problems later down the line.
 Furthermore, having anyone who is not experienced with how to properly traverse the roof can lead to broken tiles.

 While clay and concrete tiles are undoubtedly durable over the long haul, the material itself is a bit fragile in terms of impact resistance from full body weight.